-In early 2008, AC Products, Inc., one of Quaker's subsidiaries, began selling certain products at Triumph Fabrications-Hot Springs, Inc. Triumph Fabrications is one of a number of companies that are part of Triumph Aerospace Systems Group, a subsidiary of Triumph Group, Inc., whose President and Chief Operating Officer is Jeffry D. Frisby, a Quaker Director.
-Triumph Fabrications is a leading manufacturer of sheet metal parts and assemblies used in the aviation industry.
-AC Products is the leading supplier of chemical milling maskants to the aerospace industry.
-The annual sales in 2011 to this account were approximately \$694,023 and such sales are continuing in 2012.
-The Governance Committee reviewed and approved this transaction consistent with the policy described above and the Committee is updated annually.
+In early 2008, AC Products, Inc., one of Quaker's subsidiaries, began selling certain products at Triumph Fabrications-Hot Springs, Inc. In 2013, Tecniquimia Mexicana S.A. de C.V., another of Quaker's subsidiaries, sold a small amount of product to Triumph Group Mexico S. de R.L. de C.V.
+Both Triumph Fabrications and Triumph Group Mexico are companies that are part of Triumph Group, Inc., whose President and Chief Executive Officer is Jeffry D. Frisby, a Quaker Director.
+Triumph Fabrications and Triumph Group Mexico are manufacturers of sheet metal parts and assemblies used in the aviation industry.
+The annual sales in 2013 to these accounts were approximately \$846,638 and \$358, respectively, and such sales are continuing in 2014.
+The Governance Committee reviewed and approved these transactions consistent with the policy described above and the Committee is updated annually.

-Proposal 2-Ratification of Appointment of Independent Registered Public Accounting Firm
+Proposal 3 - Ratification of Appointment of Independent Registered Public Accounting Firm

-The Board of Directors has selected PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2012.
+The Board of Directors has selected PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2014.
 There is no requirement that the Board's selection of PricewaterhouseCoopers LLP be submitted to our shareholders for ratification or approval.
 The Board, however, believes that Quaker's shareholders should be given an opportunity to express their views on the selection.
 While the Board is not bound by a vote against ratifying PricewaterhouseCoopers LLP, the Board may take a vote against PricewaterhouseCoopers LLP into consideration in future years when selecting our independent registered public accounting firm.
 PricewaterhouseCoopers LLP, an independent registered public accounting firm, has audited our financial statements since 1968.